VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 - `key` is the key such as `k` ot `\t` to trigger the binding.
 - `name` is the name of the binding such as `+buffer` or `start debug`. as a prefix in the menu item
+- `icon` is an optional string property (e.g. `rocket`) used for the display of vscode [product icons](https://code.visualstudio.com/api/references/icons-in-labels)
+- `display` is an optional `DisplayOption` that control how the binding item should be displayed.
 - `exit` is an optional boolean property.
 When it is set to `true`, the transient menu will exit on selection of this item.
 - `command` is an optional property used with command binding type.
 - `commands` is an optional property used with commands binding type.
 An array of command strings is expected.